LuxCodingFivem/Lux_MySQLBackup/README.md

 **Q: How can I add another language?**
 A: Simply open the `Language.json` and copy, for example, the English part.
 Then rename it to your desired language and translate the texts.

-**Q: Where can I find `MySQL.exe` and `MySQLDump.exe`?**
-A: If you are using MariaDB, the executables should be in the following directory:
-`C:/Program Files/MariaDB xx.x/bin/`.
-For other MySQL databases, the path may be different.

 **Q: Why can't I select any databases?**
 A: You need to set up the values in the "General" and "Database Connection" tabs first and hit save.
 After that, the GUI will reopen, and you can select your databases.